yut4916/cs5293sp21-project1/README.md

 	+ I've included some print statements at the beginning and end of each function, so I can see when they're running.
 	+ I'll need to use the user-supplied glob to open the text file(s), which I can do with the open() function.
 		- note: will apparently need to close the file when I'm done with it! (use fileVariable.close())
+	+ So far, when I run it, it seems to be working just fine.
+I guess now I need to figure out how I'm going to do this redacting business?
+4. Conceptualizing a general solution
+	+ okay, so I know I'm going to need to use spacy/nltk.
+I guess I'll want to tokenize the text files, do some standardization techniques from class/the textbook, and then compare the cleaned text to some sort of dictionary for each of my tags.
+		- need to figure out if those dictionaries exist within spacy/nltk or if I'm supposed to create/define them myself
+	+ reading some basic [spacy 101](https://spacy.io/usage/spacy-101), i think that's the one I'm gonna wanna go with (at least to start).

 ### General Notes
 * sudo apt install pipenv -- used this command to give me permission to install pipenv